What is Montessori?

 The materials in a Montessori classroom are carefully designed and thoroughly researched to fit the developmental needs and characteristics of children

-In a Montessori classroom the organization of the room allows children easy access to a variety of learning experiences
+In a Montessori classroom the organisation of the room allows children easy access to a variety of learning experiences

-The room is specifically organized to appear attractive and orderly.
+The room is specifically organised to appear attractive and orderly.
 Materials are displayed on shelves at the child’s height.

-Montessori teachers are trained to teach respect and positive values through their modeling as well as through the way they teach
+Montessori teachers are trained to teach respect and positive values through their modelling as well as through the way they teach

 The Montessori method of helping a child is through a process of showing a child what to do in a positive manner.
 Montessori teachers avoid ‘put-downs’ or sarcastic comments and try not to humiliate or embarrass the child.